-- Many Cameroonians and families are unable to afford medical treatments because it is expensive, thus many are dying from simple curable diseases.
+- Many Cameroonians and families are unable to afford medical treatments because it is expensive.
+Therefore, many are dying from simple curable diseases.
 Others turn to sorcerers and witch doctors.

-- Many fake incompetent medical services have developed, providing misleading diagnoses and treatment, thus draining people of finances without effective services.
+- Many fake incompetent medical services have developed, providing misleading diagnoses and treatment This drains people of finances without effective services.

-Corruption, embezzlement and bribery are the order of the day even in medical centers.
-The very poor thus face tremendous difficulty in getting good medical services.
+Corruption, embezzlement and bribery are the order of the day, even in medical centers.
+The very poor face tremendous difficulty in getting good medical services.

-Many Cameroonians who have undergone health care training do not have jobs because they refuse to offer bribe to have one, or because there are no employment opportunities.
+Many Cameroonians who have undergone health care training do not have jobs because they refuse to offer bribes to secure one, or because there are no employment opportunities.

-Our desire for the Samaritan Medical Outreach Program is that it will effectively meet the numerous health needs of communities, and at affordable costs.
+Our desire for the Samaritan Medical Outreach Program is that it will effectively meet the numerous health needs of communities at affordable costs.

-This program will not only provide jobs for trained jobless people but will create an opportunity for them to meet the dire medical needs of patients.
-Also, in providing both efficient and affordable medical care, it will help to reduce the degrading health conditions.
+This program will not only provide jobs for trained, jobless people but will create an opportunity for them to meet the dire medical needs of patients.
+Also, in providing both efficient and affordable medical care, it will help reduce degrading health conditions.